-E arly one snowy November morning, we visited the office of DPL, the company subcontracted to put in place the concrete formwork for the new migrant prison in Laval.
-We are lucky: the headquarters of DPL (situated at 370 rang Rivière Bayonne Nord in Berthier-ville) is also the home of Pierre-Luc Désy, president of DPL, his wife Christiane Désy, who is DPL's administrative staff, and their children.
+T arly one snowy November mor- son on the vehicles, notably: "Nique les ining, we visited the office of DPL, the company subcontracted to put in place the concrete formwork for the new migrant prison in Laval.
+We are lucky: the headquarters of DPL (situated at 370 rang Rivière Bayonne Nord in Berthierville) is also the home of Pierre-Luc Désy, Désy, who is DPL's administrative staff, and their children.

 We popped the tires of one of the family's vehicles and two of the company's trailers which were parked in the yard.

-We also painted messages against the prison on the vehicles, notably: "Nique les prisons" and "Fuck prisons".
+prisons" and "Fuck prisons".